unkcpz/aiida-core-i18n/source/verdi/verdi_user_guide.rst

       --help  Show this message and exit.

     Commands:
-      decr     Remove NUMBER [default=1] workers from the running daemon incr     Add NUMBER [default=1] workers to the running daemon logshow  Show the log of the daemon, press CTRL+C to quit restart  Restart the daemon.
+      decr     Remove NUMBER [default=1] workers from the running daemon. incr     Add NUMBER [default=1] workers to the running daemon. logshow  Show the log of the daemon, press CTRL+C to quit. restart  Restart the daemon.
-      start    Start the daemon
-      status   Print the status of the current daemon or all daemons stop     Stop the daemon
+      start    Start the daemon with NUMBER workers [default=1]. status   Print the status of the current daemon or all daemons. stop     Stop the daemon.

 .. _verdi_data: